 What are your rights?

-Parents, children and staff have the following rights in relation to the processing of their personal data.
+Everyone has the following rights in relation to the processing of their personal data.
 You have the right to:

 - Be informed about how we use your personal data